sleede/fab-manager/README.md

 ## Known issues

 - When browsing a machine page, you may encounter an "InterceptError" in the console and the loading bar will stop loading before reaching its ending.
- This may append if the machine was created through a seed file without any image.
+ This may happen if the machine was created through a seed file without any image.
  To solve this, simply add an image to the machine's profile and refresh the web page.

 - When starting the Ruby on Rails server (eg. `foreman s`) you may receive the following error: